 Maintaining friendships as an adult takes effort.
+Add babies into the mix and having adult friends can seem like a distant memory.
 When you’e in school not only are you around people all the same age, you see them every single day.
-When you live in different neighborhoods, work different schedules, and have work and family commitments, getting together means scheduling something and writing it in your calendar.
+When you live in different neighborhoods, work different schedules, and are knee deep in diapers and bottles, getting together means scheduling something and writing it in your calendar.

-A struggle I hear from clients is that they want to eat out and drink less, but having quality social time with friends often ends up with drinks, dinner, or both.
-I understand, you don’t want to alienate friends, but also want to make healthy choices.
+A struggle I hear from prenatal and postnatal clients, is that they want to but having quality social time with friends, but either aren’t drinking or not available at typical dinner time.
+I understand, you don’t want to alienate friends, but also want to make healthy choices for your waistline AND your family.
 These are classic conflicting goals!

 Here are 10 ideas to suggest the next time you’re scheduling time with your BFF:

 Going to a matinee – especially on a crappy weather day – is a great way to get together because the time is already set, plus it’s cheaper!
 You can skip the popcorn and sneak in your own healthy snacks if you fear getting hangry (I know I do), and get out on the cheap.
 If there’s nothing you’re wishing to see, have a home movie date.
 No, not your home movies, but pick an old favorite and have a showing at your (or their) house.

 Working out with friends is more fun and keeps you accountable.
 What better way to keep your fitness goals on track AND catch up with a pal than working out together?
 Try a new studio class you haven’t tried before, or take them to a favorite of yours.
 It’s fun to both do a class you’ve never tried like cardio kickboxing or PiYo.
 Many studios will run new student specials or let you take your first class free so check with the ones in your area.